thegetty/artistryinbronze/README.md

 ## About Hugo

 Hugo is a static-site-generator written in Go.
 It's free and open-source.
-You'll need to install it before you can use this kit (`brew install hugo`) if you're on a Mac and using Homebrew.
+You'll need to install it before you can use this kit (`brew install hugo` if you're on a Mac and using Homebrew).
 For more information about installing or using Hugo, visit [https://gohugo.io](https://gohugo.io/).

 ## Getting Started